-Happy Holidays…and BTW, I don’t think this movie would make for a nice Christmas dinner conversation.
+Happy Holidays…and BTW, I don’t think this movie would make for a nice Christmas dinner conversation among mixed company.

-About The Peetimes: The 1st Peetime I have is a little later in the movie than I would like, but there just wasn’t a good 3-4 minutes prior to this that worked as a Peetime.
-The 1st Peetime is very good, around the middle of the movie.
+About The Peetimes: The 1st Peetime I have is a little later in the movie than I would like, but there just wasn’t a good 3-4 minute section prior to this that worked as a Peetime.
+The 1st Peetime is very good — around the middle of the movie.
 If you have an aversion to torture scenes, then the 2nd Peetime is custom-built for you.

 There are extra scenes during, or after, the end credits of Vice.
 (What we mean by Anything Extra.)

 Related RunPee Articles and Quizzes to Enjoy: